Infinite families of harmonic self-maps of ellipsoids in all dimensions: Introduction

-There are many ways to approach the existence problem for harmonic maps to targets of positive curvature, such as spheres, and it turns out that methods from dynamical systems are a rich source for this particular kind of problem.
-Using such methods, in \cite{MR1369057} Bizo\'{n} constructed infinitely many harmonic self-maps of $\s^3$, this result was later generalized to $\s^k$ for $3\leq k\leq 6$ by Bizo\'{n} and Chmaj in \cite{MR1436833}.
 In Section\,6 of \cite{MR1369057} Bizo\'{n} speculates that the actual reason for the existence of these infinite families of harmonic maps in specific dimensions could be a topological reason: \lq The dynamical system approach which I used in this paper gives little insight to what is the actual \lq reason of existence\rq\, of solutions, by which I mean some general mechanism (preferably topological) explaining the existence of solutions in a manner largely insensitive to the details of the model.\rq\, However, our main result, Theorem\,\ref{thm:main}, shows that this is not the case, i.e. the actual \lq reason of existence\rq\, for these infinite families of harmonic self-maps for specific dimensions of the spheres is not of topological nature.

 In this manuscript we focus on harmonic self-maps of Euclidean ellipsoids.
 Although it seems that harmonic maps to ellipsoids seem to have a rich structure there are not many articles in the literature that have taken up this direction of search.